 A thin opening on the axle that the strap is fed into.

 There are two pieces to the strap.
-The strap attached to the front of the handle and the non-attached strap that is fed into the ratchet strap’s slot and axle.
+The strap is attached to the front of the handle and the non-attached strap is fed into the ratchet strap’s slot and axle.

 Two metal hooks are attached to the straps, one on each end, and act as anchor points.